kiumarsj/university-managment-api/README.md

-# university-managment-api
+# University Management RESTful API

-This is a RESTful API with Flask for managing usual tasks in a university.
+### This is a RESTful API with Flask for managing usual tasks in a university.

+#### This is a practice for writing a RESTful API with Flask.
+#### The topics that have been considered in this project are:
+- API Versioning
+- RESTful Architecture
+- Authentication and Authorization with JWT
+- SQLAlchemy
+- PostgreSQL
+- Dockerization
+- Database Migration
+- Easy Scalability

+ps.: it is in the development phase.